This article answers common questions about contacts in Lync.

 In my Contacts list, why does the Relationships tab include people I never added to my list, and how do I get rid of them?

-Every contact you interact with via Office, regardless of whether they’re a Skype for Business (Lync)c contact, gets assigned a default relationship with you.
+Every contact you interact with via Office, regardless of whether they’re a Lyncc contact, gets assigned a default relationship with you.
 These unlisted contacts—“unlisted” because you haven’t added them to your Contacts list—don’t get displayed on the Groups or Status tab of your Contacts list.
-But the Relationships tab shows all your Skype for Business (Lync) contacts plus any unlisted contacts.
+But the Relationships tab shows all your Lync contacts plus any unlisted contacts.

 To remove unlisted contacts from your Contacts list, right-click on the contact, click Change Privacy Relationship, and then select Auto-assign Relationship.